kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 # Jetson-Nano-Self-Driving-Car
    This is a project which uses deep Convolutional Neural Networks to steer a self driving car.
 It is powered by Jetson Nano and Arduino UNO.
+Check out the demo here: https://www.youtube.com/watch?v=TXqMaFrzIGY&t=73s

 <p align="center">